Not seeing the answer you’re looking for in this FAQS? Contact Us and we’ll get back with you ASAP.

 A – Premarital counseling is not required in order to be married by any of our wedding officiants.
 However I have a fabulous program you can experience as part of the Extraordinary Wedding package.
 It will help prepare you for marriage and add to the insights you have about one another so you can continue to grow together year after year.
 I can meet with you in person before your wedding day.
 If you aren’t able to meet in person, I’ll plan with you via FaceTime, Skype or Google Hangouts.

 A – Michigan law states that a retainer (deposit) given to secure a service is not refundable, unless the vendor is not able to provide the services contracted for.
-Rev. Kelly and Rev. Crystal require a non-refundable $150 to $250 deposit within ten days from the time you reserve your date with us.
+Rev. Sheila and Rev. Crystal require a non-refundable $200 deposit within ten days from the time you reserve your date with us.
 The balance is due one week before any of our ceremonies up north.
 Also, refund policies must be discussed with any of our ministers who may be referred to you through Northern Michigan Wedding Officiants.

 A – The confirmation letter I provide acts as your Contract.
 When you send your retainer check, please sign the bottom of the confirmation letter signifying you have read the letter and understand the terms.
-Rev. Kelly’s process is individual to him as is Rev. Eileen’s and Rev. Judy’s.
+Rev. Sheila’s process is individual to her.